-Want to make money from upcycling charity shop and thrifted decor?
+Want to make money upcycling decor from charity and thrift shop finds?
 From candlesticks to picture frames, here’s how to make them more valuable.

 Let’s start with the obvious thing.
 You aren’t becoming a millionaire by upcycling candlesticks any time soon.
 But they can be fun little projects in their own right, either to sell or to give your own decor a new look.

 Decor items or ‘smalls’ are important in retail spaces like at Homemade at The Barn because it adds more interest to a booth.

 It helps make the space feel cosier as well as having more affordable items to suit more customers.